 We do not schedule classes in advance.
 Day classes typically begin every 8 weeks and evening classes every 12 weeks.
 Students will be invited to register for a class of their choice as classes are formed.
 You will be notified of registration dates two weeks prior to the start of class.

 What is covered in the training?

-The program consists of 120 hours of training - 88 hours of classroom and laboratory and 32 hours of clinical training in a nursing facility.
-Topics covered include basic nursing skills, resident’s rights, mental health and social services, basic rehabilitative services, personal care skills, and safety and emergency procedures.
-And ... completion of CCRI’s CNA program qualifies for a maximum of six credits into the Renal Dialysis Technology Certification Program.
+The program consists of 120 hours of training – 88 hours of classroom and laboratory learning as well as 32 hours of clinical training in a nursing facility.
+Topics covered include basic nursing skills, resident's rights, vital signs, social services, basic rehabilitative services, personal care skills, and safety and emergency procedures.

 How do I enroll?

-If you are interested in the CNA program, your first step is to register for one of the following dates to take the CNA Pre-Test.
+If you are interested in the CNA program, your first step is to register for one of the following dates to take the CNA pre-test.
 This reading comprehension pre-test MUST be taken prior to registering for the CNA program.
-(Note: If you are in the FIP Program, you must contact the REACH Office prior to enrollment.)
-A nonrefundable application fee is payable at registration time.
+(Note: If you are a Rhode Island Works recipient, you must contact the REACH Office prior to enrollment.)

 CNA Pre-test Dates

-Tuition for the program is payable at the time of registration.
-Textbook is included, but please note that the state licensing fee is not included.
-(Financial aid assistance is not available for this non-credit course.)
+Tuition for the program is payable upon acceptance.
+The textbook is included, but please note that the state licensing fee is not.
+Financial aid assistance is not available for this noncredit course.

-Upon successful completion of the course, we will schedule you to take the state boards in our fully equipped state-of-the-art testing center within three weeks.
-The state’s application process and licensing fees will be explained to you by your instructor upon completion of the program.
+Upon successful completion of the course, we will schedule you to take the state boards in our fully equipped state-of-the-art testing center.
+Your instructor will explain the state's application process and licensing fees upon your completion of the program.